simplesmiler/taxios/README.md

 1. Clone repo
 2. `npm ci`
-3. `npm run bootstrap`
-4. Change something in `taxios` or `taxios-generate` package
+3. Change something in `taxios` or `taxios-generate` package
-5. Test by running scripts in `taxios-sandbox` packages
+4. Test by running scripts in `taxios-sandbox` package

 ## Publish